Blog

 Louisiana state law (RS 15:542) requires sex offenders to register pursuant to SORNA if they’re convicted of the following types of sexual offenses:

-• First, second, or third degree rape
+• First, second, or third-degree rape

 • Sexual battery

-• Possessing, producing, distributing, or promoting child pornography
+• Possessing, producing, distributing, or promoting child pornography (see more on Louisiana porn laws)

 • Sex trafficking